inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 Flood Footprint
 ...............

-:Name:  Jakarta flood areas on the 18/1/2013
+:Name:  Jakarta flood areas on the 18/1/2013 by sub village boundaries
 :InaSAFE:  Jakarta flooding on the 18th January 2013
 :Source: OpenStreetMap and BPBD DKI Jakarta
 :License: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_